-InterAct Stroke Support started as InterAct Reading Service in the year 2000 and was the brainchild of theatre director Caroline Smith
+InterAct Stroke Support began as "InterAct Reading Service" in the year 2000 and was the brainchild of theatre director Caroline Smith

-No other organisation offered such a service, so Caroline began reading on a voluntary basis at her local hospice, the Pembridge Palliative Care Centre.
+No other organisation offered such a service, so Caroline began reading on a voluntary basis at her local hospice: the Pembridge Palliative Care Centre.

 After several months and a great deal of learning, InterAct was launched.
 Stroke survivors were now the charity's key beneficiaries.

 InterAct understands that stroke is a life-changing event and that recovery is a lifelong process.
 The recognition and support from stroke survivors, their families and friends, therapists, medical specialists and their staff is key to InterAct's continued success.